Lotion: Systemic absorption

 All topical products, including lotions, can result in the percutaneous (through the skin) absorption of their ingredients.
 Though this has some use as a route of drug administration, it more commonly results in unintended side effects.
 For example, medicated lotions such as diprolene are often used with the intention of exerting only local effects, but absorption of the drug through the skin can occur to a small degree, resulting in systemic side effects such as hyperglycemia and glycosuria.

 Absorption through the skin is increased when lotions are applied and then covered with an occlusive layer, when they are applied to large areas of the body, or when they are applied to damaged or broken skin.

 Allergens

 Lotions containing some aromas or food additives may trigger an immune reaction or even cause users to develop new allergies.

 There is currently no regulation over use of the term "hypoallergenic", and even pediatric skin products with the label were found to still contain allergens.
 Those with eczema are especially vulnerable to an allergic reaction with lotion, as their compromised skin barrier allows preservatives to bind with and activate immune cells.

 The American Academy of Allergy, Asthma, and Immunology released a warning in 2014 that natural lotion containing ingredients commonly found in food (such as goats milk, cow's milk, coconut milk, or oil) may introduce new allergies, and an allergic reaction when those foods are later consumed.
-A paper published in 2020 by researchers at St. George's, University of London found that "frequent skin moisturization in early life might promote the development of food allergy, most likely through transcutaneous sensitization".
+A 2021 study found that "frequent skin moisturization in early life might promote the development of food allergy, most likely through transcutaneous sensitization".